-As of June 30, 2014
+As o As of June 30, 2014

-Fair Value of Derivat Designated as Hedg Instruments Fair Value of Der Not Designated as Instrument Hedge
+Fair Value of 1 atives Designated as ge Instrument Hed Fair Value of Deriv atives Not Designated as Hedge Instruments

-(in the ousands)
+(1 in thou sands)

-Derivative assets:(a)
+Derivative assets: (a)

 Foreign exchange contracts \$ \$ 65

-Derivative liabilities:(b)
+Derivative liabilities: (b)

 Foreign exchange contracts \$ \$ 119

+(a) All derivative assets are recorded as prepaid expense and other of urrent assets in the Consolidated Balance Sheets

-- (a) All derivative assets are recorded as prepaid expense and other current assets in the Consolidated Balance Sheets. - (b) All derivative liabilities are recorded as accrued expenses and other current liabilities in the Consolidated Balance Sheets.
+All derivative assets are recorded as prepaid expense and other current assets in the Consolidated Balance Sheets.
+All derivative liabilities are recorded as accrued expenses and other current liabilities in the Consolidated Balance Sheets. (b)